-PipeTech has been extensively employed for the safety assessment of thousands of kilometers of pipelines across the globe, spanning Canada, Europe, Brazil, and the USA, winning the Institution of Chemical Engineers prestigious Safety and Environment Best Practice Award.
+PipeTech software has been extensively employed for the failure consequence risk assessment of thousands of kilometers of pipelines across the globe, spanning Canada, Europe, Brazil, and the USA, winning the Institution of Chemical Engineers prestigious Safety and Environment Best Practice Award.

 Pressurised pipelines are frequently employed for transporting large quantities of hydrocarbons across the globe.
 For example, a typical 150 km, 0.8 m i.d. pipeline transporting natural gas at 100 bar contains almost 637,000 kg of inventory.
 This represents an enormous source of energy release.
 Accordingly, in the event of a pipeline failure, all the major consequences such as fire, explosion, environmental pollution and atmospheric dispersion must be reliably determined.

 Central to providing the above information with acceptable certainty, is the accurate prediction of the time variant discharge flow rate, temperature, pressure and the fluid phase following pipeline failure.

 Such information lays the foundation for determining the minimum safe distances to populate areas and formulating emergency response planning.

 Given the complex nature of the interacting processes governing the discharge process, the use of a rigorous CFD model is an essential requirement for producing reliable pipeline failure consequence data.
 Simplified approaches such as approximating the multi-component hydrocarbon mixture with a pseudo-fluid, or those based on shortcut simplistic analytical curve fitting techniques, aimed at producing rapid results, have very limited range of applicability, often resulting in significant errors.